EamonnCarson/Sketch2img/docs/index.md

 $$

 # Problem Statement and Background
+The motivation of Sketch2Img is to accelerate prototyping and creation of original art assets by creating realistic, photo-quality images from low-effort drawings.
+The sketches used for training of the network reflect this: they are line drawings that mostly show the outlines of objects rather than the details that we wish to be present in the final images produced.

+Our plan was to assess the quality of our model by inspecting the images it produces on our own--after all, if the goal is to produce images that trick humans into believing they were taken with a camera, a human-centric approach to determine its effectiveness would be best.

+If the images produced by our model could be realistic enough, it could be used by artists looking to save time or effort, and open up whole new avenues of prototyping paths for designers.
+Imagine being able to go from a new visual idea to an image of what that idea would look like in real life, by simply sketching it out and uploading it to our model.
+This could enable people to perfect their concepts much quicker, removing the bottleneck of the entire prototyping process.

+Sketch2Img utilizes a generative adversarial network (GAN) in order to generate realistic-looking images from those input sketches.
+The architecture largely follows [the SketchyGAN paper](https://arxiv.org/pdf/1801.02753.pdf), but we bolster the discriminator by providing it with the input sketches, in addition to the real and fake images.

 # Approach
 ## Dataset
 For our dataset, we needed pairs of sketches to images, since we need the actual images as references for our GAN.
 While [Google’s Quick, Draw!
 Dataset](https://github.com/googlecreativelab/quickdraw-dataset) has over 50 million sketches, the players were sketching based on a category, not a reference photo.
 Therefore, this dataset is unsuitable for us.